EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 >
 > **Hello Jessie!**
 >
-> We were impressed with you during your interview and would like to make you an offer!
+> We were very impressed with you during your interview and would like to make you an offer!
 >
 > Please see the offer letter attached.
 We hope you accept!
 >
+> We hope to have a response within a week, but if you need more time to make this very important decision, let us know and we can find something that works best for everyone.
+>
 > Let me know if you have any questions.

 </details>

-# Feedback

-Candidate feedback on the process for both those who were successful and those who weren't has been outstanding.
-Everyone appreciated the goals of the format as well as the execution of it.

-As interviewers, we felt much more confident in our offers and rejections.
-On rejections specifically: it was compelling to see a candidate claim a specific strength, us to shape the interview around that strength, then the evaluation come back as sub-par for that strength.

-When we reject someone, we try to give some notes about why.
-There's potential legal risk in these kinds of conversations--so have them with care and approval from the responsible parties in your organization.
-If you can provide feedback to rejected candidates, please do so.
+Then, the candidate hopefully accepts and everyone is excited to have them start!

 # The End